 Coorong, Lower Lakes & Murray Mouth (CLLMM Region)

-The EPA and the Department of Environment, Water and Natural Resources (DEWNR) are monitoring water quality in the Lower Lakes region.
+The EPA and the Department of Environment and Water (DEW) are monitoring water quality in the Lower Lakes region.
 Ambient water quality sampling is undertaken quarterly at a number of sites in Lake Alexandrina and Lake Albert as well as the Goolwa Channel and Tributaries regions (see map).

 The Coorong, Lower Lakes and Murray Mouth (CLLMM Region) is a recognised Ramsar wetland of international importance.
 It is home to many local industries such as fisheries, agriculture, tourism, and supports the local economy.
 Graphs and water quality information are available for each location.